Sanath Jayasuriya: 2009–2010

 Jayasuriya held the records for the fastest fifty (against Pakistan 17 balls), fastest 100 for Sri Lanka (against Pakistan 48 balls) and fastest 150 (against England in 95 balls) in ODI cricket.
 His fastest 50 stayed 19 years, where his half-century is regarded as the best because he achieved this feat in an era where no fielding restrictions and power plays are available.
 It took 19 years to surpass the fastest 50 with all limited over new restrictions and other fielding restrictions.
 However, he subsequently lost the fastest fifty to AB de Villiers.
 Jayasuriya is the only player of the ODI history to have scored two consecutive 150+ scores.

 Jayasuriya's highest ODI score is 189 runs, scored against India in Sharjah in 2000.
-It remains the highest ODI score by a Sri Lankan, and at the time of the innings it was the third-highest in ODI history.
+It remained as the highest ODI score by a Sri Lankan and the third-highest in ODI history at that time.
 Currently the score is 11th highest ODI score of all time and highest by a Sri Lankan.
+In 2024, Pathum Nissanka made unbeaten 210* runs against Afghanistan, breaking Jayasuriya's 24-year-old record.

 Jayasuriya was the previous record-holder for the fastest century (off 48 balls), before losing that to Shahid Afridi's 37 ball century.
 This is cited as the first ever fastest century scored in less than 50 balls in world cricket.
 The record was then broken by Corey Anderson of New Zealand (36 balls), which is currently held by AB de Villiers of South Africa with 31 ball century.
 He has also held the world record for most ODI sixes (270 in 445 ODIs), which was surpassed by Shahid Afridi during the 2010 Asia Cup match against Bangladesh.
 He became the fourth batsman to score more than 10,000 runs and the second batsman to score more than 12,000, and 13,000 runs in the history of ODIs.
 He also has 28 centuries, the fourth-highest in ODIs.
 He held the record of scoring most runs in an ODI over (30; he has achieved this twice), and the first batsman to score over 30 in an over.
 This record is now held by South Africa's Herschelle Gibbs (36 runs in an over).